 - provide a process for documenting the impact made by volunteers.

 From the start of their partnership with an organization, volunteers, including board members, need to understand that to many observers, they are the organization.
-As such, they need to be deliberate in responding to inquiries from outside sources, and there must be a process in place for reporting back to the organization what they experience in the wild.
+As such, they need to be deliberate in responding to inquiries from outside sources, and there must be a process in place to report back to the organization what they experience in the wild.

 This is not about recognition for volunteers, it’s about establishing a reporting process for the organization, and disseminating that information to the community you serve, as well as to board members, associates, sponsors and donors.
 Many times nonprofit volunteer programs are so intensely focused on outputs (number of volunteers engaged and hours served) that they neglect inputs (the stories of volunteers and how well they served your community).
 Messaging should focus on volunteer impact and outcomes.